 In January 2012, Saugatuck Capital Company acquired Tulip's facilities in Milwaukee and Niagara Falls.
 The acquisition was renamed Tulip Molded Plastics Corporation.
 Milwaukee's location became the company's headquarters.

-Today, Tulip Molded Plastics Corporation has three distinct ISO 9001:2008 certified operating divisions: Plastic Injection Molding (Milwaukee and Niagara Falls), Engineered Resin (Niagara Falls), and Cold Form Lead (Milwaukee).
+Tulip Molded Plastics Corporation encompassed three distinct ISO 9001:2015 certified operating divisions: Plastic Injection Molding (Milwaukee and Niagara Falls), Engineered Resin (Niagara Falls), and Cold Form Lead (Milwaukee).

 These three vertical integrated divisions enhance environment stainability by using recycled lead and recycled polypropylene battery chips.